eggplanetio/gustavo/README.md

 - Nuxt (Vue 2.x)
 - Docker

-By simply naming your files in a uniform matter, Gustavo can create a whole blog for you in seconds.
+Using a simple naming schema, Gustavo can create a whole blog for you in seconds.
 Don't believe me?
 Check out the [gist](https://gist.github.com/briangonzalez/2ece66bfffff31ddc230ca8342e80b3e) that is [my blog](https://www.briangonzalez.org).

 ## Creating content